- 1 Structure of the Penis

 - Body – the free part of the penis, located between the root and glans.
 It is suspended from the pubic symphysis.
 It is composed of three cylinders of erectile tissue – two corpora cavernosa, and the corpus spongiosum.

 - Glans – the most distal part of the of penis.
 It is conical in shape, and is formed by the distal expansion of the corpus spongiosum.
 This contains the opening of the urethra, termed the external urethral orifice.

 The erectile tissues fill with blood during sexual arousal, producing an erection.
 The root and body of the penis are spanned by three masses of erectile tissue.

 In the root, these tissues are known as the left and right crura, and the bulb of the penis.
 The bulb is situated in the midline of the penile root, and is traversed by the urethra.
 The left and right crura are located laterally; attached to the ipsilateral ischial ramus, and covered by the paired ischiocavernosal muscles.

 The erectile tissues continue into the body of the penis.
 The left and right crura continue anteriorly into the dorsal part of the penis – they form the two corpora cavernosa.
 They are separated by the septum of the penis, although often incompletely.
 The bulb forms the corpus spongiosum, which lies ventrally.
 The male urethra runs through the corpus spongiosum – to prevent it becoming occluded during erection the corpus spongiosum fills to a reduced pressure.

 Distally, the corpus spongiosum expands to form the glans penis.

 There are four muscles located in the root of the penis:

 - Bulbospongiosus (x2) – associated with the bulb of the penis.
 It contracts to empty the spongy urethra of any residual semen and urine.
 The anterior fibres also aid in maintaining erection by increasing the pressure in the bulb of the penis.

 - Ischiocavernosus (x2) – surrounds the left and right crura of the penis.
-It contracts to force blood from the cavernous spaces in the crura into the corpus cavernosa – this helps maintain erection.
+It contracts to force blood from the cavernous spaces in the crura into the corpora cavernosa – this helps maintain erection.